allbecauseyoutoldmeso/CV/README.md

 ## Education

 #### Makers Academy
-* An intensive twelve-week grounding in OOP, TDD, and google fu.
+* An intensive twelve-week grounding in OOP, TDD and google fu.
 * See <a href="https://github.com/allbecauseyoutoldmeso">my profile page</a> for the projects I enjoyed most, and <a href="https://github.com/allbecauseyoutoldmeso/CV#evolution">below</a> for selected snapshots from my learning over the past four months.

 #### Kensington and Chelsea College